mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }

-// Note that the receiver is a Person struct, not a pointer to one.
-// This is typical for methods that do not modify the receiver. func (p Person) String() string {
+// Note that the receiver is a Person struct, not a pointer to one. func (p Person) String() string {
   return fmt.Sprintf("%v is %v years old.", p.Name, p.Age)
 }